Fraser Rise - Plumpton

 Table Chart PROFILE FAQ

-The area has a high specialization in transport, postal & warehousing, with an employment share twice the regional level.
-Conversely, professional & technical services show lower representation at 5.8%, compared to the regional average of 10.1%.
-Employment opportunities locally appear limited based on Census data comparison.
-Between September 2024 and September 2025, employment increased by 6.8% while labour force grew by 9.5%, leading to a rise in unemployment rate by 2.3 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-State-level data from November 2025 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Fraser Rise - Plumpton's current employment mix suggests local employment should increase by approximately 6.5% over five years and 13.4% over ten years, assuming constant population projections.
+Conversely, professional & technical services show lower representation at 5.8% compared to the regional average of 10.1%.
+Employment opportunities locally appear limited based on Census data comparing working population and resident population.
+Between September 2024 and September 2025, employment levels increased by 6.8%, labour force grew by 9.5%, leading to a rise in unemployment rate by 2.3 percentage points.
+In contrast, Greater Melbourne recorded employment growth of 3.0% and unemployment rising by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Fraser Rise - Plumpton's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment